mgudurs84/agent-creation-onfly/replit.md

-# Vertex AI Agent Builder
+# CDR Agent Builder

 ## Overview
-A React + FastAPI application with CVS Health branding that creates and deploys Vertex AI agents from natural language descriptions.
-Users describe their agent requirements in plain text, and the application parses, configures, and deploys a working AI agent with a REST API endpoint.
+A React + FastAPI application with CVS Health branding that creates and deploys AI agents from natural language descriptions.
+Users describe their agent requirements in plain text, and the application parses, configures, and deploys a working AI agent.

 ## Current State
 - **Status**: MVP Complete